• Default font size

 A:

-The Collector may initiate prosecution actions in case there is late payment of the HAT or late submission of the quarterly HAT return.
+The IRD may initiate prosecution in respect of late payment of HAT or late submission of quarterly HAT return.
+Upon summary conviction, the maximum fine is at level 4 (currently $25,000).